-Do you often feel a subtle attitude of blah going into your next work out?
+Do you often feel a subtle attitude of blah going into your next workout?
 Or perhaps you're unsure why you have stubborn soreness and don't quite feel recovered going into your next training session?
 A lack of quality sleep might be the answer.

 This month we are featuring an article from Rick Tiedemann, Chief Abundance Officer at Calm Water Lifestyles.
 Rick partners with companies and "Corporate Athletes" to enable them to become more abundant versions of themselves, after he experienced Burn Out 12 years ago.
 He combines his professional passions of Healthcare and Business to offer talks and courses to business leaders.
 These courses are designed to prime shifts in mindset from wealth to health.
 "Quality sleep is said to be the number one health prevention activity that we can engage in."